 He began with the assertion that financial markets could not possibly discount the future correctly, but that they could affect an economy's fundamentals.
 When they do, markets behave far differently than the theory of efficient markets considers normal.
-Though they do not occur that often, these boom/ bust sequences can be disruptive, precisely because they influence an economy's fundamentals.
+Though they do trend-following behavior, I mean people buying in response to a rise in prices and selling in response to a fall in prices in a self-reinforcing manner.
+Lopsided trend-following behavior is necessary to produce a violent market crash, but it is not sufficient to bring it about.

-"Lopsided trend-following behavior is necessary to produce a violent market crash."
+"Lopsided trend-following behavior is necessary to produce a violent market crash." not occur that often, these boom/ bust sequences can be disruptive, precisely because they influence an economy's fundamentals.